Tslater01/studyspot/README.md

 ## How to Use

-To get started with Study Spot, simply message Tyler Slater at tylerc.slater@calbaptist.edu to have a personalized walk through of the codebase and installing Study Spot!
+To get started with Study Spot, simply message Tyler Slater at tylerc.slater@calbaptist.edu to have a personalized walk through of the codebase and assistance in installing Study Spot!